Jukes Headset User Manual

 - Red, Blue and Orange

 The transmitters (with the aerial plugged in) can emit a signal up to 1km in an open space (fresh water).
-They can comfortably cover the whole of a 50m pool.
+Coverage is about 150m indoor.

 You can play music to the swimmers through a male ‘Line in’ aux port.